A quarter of San Francisco’s iconic and historical Fisherman’s Wharf was destroyed by a massive fire on Saturday that has since been contained.

 — James Evanow (@jamesevanow) May 23, 2020

 Pier 45, in particular, is known primarily for its historic World War II-era vessels and antique arcade museum.
 Two vessels are featured at the pier.
-One is the USS Pampanito, which is a diesel-electric powered submarine that serves as a museum as well as a memorial to honour those who served in the “silent service.”
+One is the USS Pampanito, which is a diesel-electric powered submarine that serves as a museum as well as a memorial to honor those who served in the “silent service.”

 The second ship is named the SS Jeremiah O’Brien, which is one of two remaining fully functional Liberty ships.
 Forces occupied 2,710 of these vessels that were built and launched during World War II.